 We removed the handle on the cabinet doors before cleaning them so we didn’t have to work around them.
 We applied the Stainless Steel cleaner with a scotch brite pad in the *direction of the grain* on the stainless door.
 It was then rinsed

 and polished up.
 Cast aluminum end caps were touched up with high temp bbq paint after cleaning.

 The inside of the grill cavity was scraped out with putty knives and thoroughly cleaned.
-If you regularly maintain your bbq it will extend its
+If you regularly maintain your barbeque it will extend its

 life and will prevent you from having to do a major overhaul like this one.